beasteers/node-red-contrib-ray-serve/README.md

  * [Ray Serve Docs](https://docs.ray.io/en/latest/serve/index.html): Run Ray with HTTP endpoints
  * [Ray Serve Examples](https://docs.ray.io/en/latest/serve/examples.html): Examples of deploying ML Inference to Ray Serve

+Current Issues:
+ * For the most part things work, but we should work more on the behavior when a the Ray application doesn't deploy correctly
+    * Create an option to dictate what happens to messages when Ray cannot be connected to - should they be queued?
+Should they be rerouted?
+ * Getting better error responses if Deployments fail due to code bugs (e.g. getting python logs to show tracebacks)

 ## Install

+> This is a prototype - I look forward to hearing your experience, feedback, and ideas for improvements.

 ```bash
 npm i node-red-contrib-ray-serve